Sentry Insurance: Logo

 Sentry rebranded in 2016.
 A new Sentry word mark includes a symbol made up of two stylized single quote quotation marks paired up into a circle, reminiscent of the yin and yang symbol, representing two sides of a conversation.
-The negative space between the quote marks takes on the shape of an S.
+The negative space between the quotation marks takes on the shape of an S.

 The company's previous logo was a Minuteman image based on a sculpture of Capt.
 John Parker located in Lexington, Massachusetts.

 Operations

-As of December 31, 2013, Sentry had assets of $13.2 billion and a policyholder surplus of $4.1 billion.
-The Sentry Group of Companies serves more than 1.1 million policyholders.
 The company offers life, group health, auto, and other property/casualty lines.
 Sentry's property and casualty companies are rated A+ by A. M. Best.
 The Sentry group of companies includes Dairyland, Peak Property and Casualty, Viking Insurance Company of Wisconsin, and about a dozen others.

 Corporate Philanthropy

 Sentry Insurance supports a variety of nonprofits and educational institutions, both through employee donations and volunteerism, and through its Sentry Foundation.

 Employee initiatives

 Employees in the headquarters and other offices in Stevens Point, Wisconsin, have raised funds and volunteered for a number of local nonprofits.
 Highlights of their activities include raising the bulk of a $1 million donation for a United Way campaign in Portage County (location of Stevens Point) in 2015 and collecting and donating more than 2,600 food and household items to local food pantries in December 2015.